openintents/openintents/safe/Safe/readme.txt

   (issue 186, GCI patch by Matěj Konečný)
 - added a timer to the logoff intent to show how long until the OI Safe service will be stopped (issue 175, GCI patch by Darriel)
+- hardware keyboard filtering of categories and passwords (issue 292, GCI patch by Matěj Konečný)

 ---------------------------------------------------------
 release: 1.2.9